 - Submit a current resume and professional statement.
 Additional factors considered in determining an applicant’s eligibility include academic achievement, the strength of the undergraduate program attended, work experience, previous graduate degrees, motivation, leadership, and service.

-- Provide three confidential letters of recommendation (two academic references and one professional reference).
+- Provide two confidential letters of recommendation (two academic references and one professional reference).

 - Applicants are also required to complete an interview either on campus, phone, or through an online system supported by the university.